rstrahan/aws-lambda-vertica-loader/README.md

 captured and reprocessed by the function as it was originally.
 Please note you can only reprocess batches that are not in 'open' status.

-## Unlocking a Batch
+### Unlocking a Batch
 It is possible, but rare, that a batch would become locked but not be being processed by AWS Lambda.
-If this were to happen, please use ```unlockBatch.js``` including the region and Batch ID to set the batch to 'open' state again.
+If this were to happen, please use `unlockBatch.js` including the region and Batch ID to set the batch to 'open' state again.

-## Changing your stored Database Password
+### Changing your stored Database Password
 Currently you must edit the configuration manually in Dynamo DB to make changes.
-If you need to update your Redshift DB Password then you can use the ```encryptValue.js``` script to encrypt a value using the Lambda Vertica Loader master key and encryption context.
+If you need to update your Redshift DB Password then you can use the `encryptValue.js` script to encrypt a value using the Lambda Vertica Loader master key and encryption context.

-To run:
 ```
 node encryptValue.js <region> <Value to Encrypt>
 ```
 This script encrypts the value with Amazon KMS, and then verifies the encryption is correct before returning a JSON object which includes the input value and the encrypted Ciphertext.
 You can use the 'encryptedCiphertext' attribute of this object to update the Dynamo DB Configuration.

-## Ensuring Loads happen every N minutes
+### Ensuring Loads happen every N minutes
 If you have a prefix that doesn't receive files very often, and want to ensure that files are loaded every N minutes, use the following process to force periodic loads.